 Homocysteine (a potentially harmful amino acid in high amounts) can be changed back to methionine (an essential amino acid) under the right conditions, namely in the presence of a methylation molecule, such as folic acid (called folate in food).
 Folate insufficiency, or outright inadequacy, can initiate mental lapses that could balloon into more serious conditions if the deficit is prolonged .

 B12 is another important nutrient to discuss when talking about brain health .
 B12 is one of eight B vitamins, and helps to maintain healthy nerve cells, and red blood cells.
 This key nutrient has been shown to help support healthy brain function by supporting blood flow, DNA synthesis and repair, and energy production.

 It is also needed for the synthesis of neurochemicals, signalling molecules, homocysteine metabolism, and methylation–-all essential processes for optimizing physiological and neurological functioning.
 B12 is rich in meat, fish, and poultry, so it is often deficient in vegetarian diets.

 PC is a well-respected tool in cell membrane maintenance and repair.
-By improving permeability and fluidity of the cell membrane, PC will readily overcome memory impairment and a foggy brain by allowing the free flow of nutrients into the cell and detritus out of it.* And, in cases where acetylcholine stores need replenishment because of dietary choline shortage, PC will sacrifice its choline supply to the good of the organism .
+PC supports improved permeability and fluidity of the cell membrane by allowing the free flow of nutrients into the cell.* And, in cases where acetylcholine stores need replenishment because of dietary choline shortage, PC will sacrifice its choline supply to the good of the organism .

 Clear Your Mind of Brain Fog